willp240/antinullh/HOWTO.md

 You can run it with:

-> root -l 'util/plotFixedOscParams.C("/path/to/makeFixedOscTree/output")'
+> root -l 'plotting/plotFixedOscParams.C("/path/to/makeFixedOscTree/output")'

 <h4>compareFixedOscParams</h4>

 This script opens the outputted root file from `plotFixedOscParams` for two different fits, and plots the postfit parameters for each and the prefit nominals and constraints from the first.
 The user also inputs labels for each fit to be printed into the legend, along with the name (without file type suffix) of the outputted files.
 You can run it with:

-> root -l 'util/compareFixedOscParams.C("/path/to/fit1/params.root", "fit 1 label", "/path/to/fit2/params.root", "fit 2 label", "/path/to/output/file")'
+> root -l 'plotting/compareFixedOscParams.C("/path/to/fit1/params.root", "fit 1 label", "/path/to/fit2/params.root", "fit 2 label", "/path/to/output/file")'

 <h4>compare3FixedOscParams</h4>

 This is just like `compareFixedOscParams` but it runs over 3 fits:

-> root -l 'util/compare3FixedOscParams.C("/path/to/fit1/params.root", "fit 1 label", "/path/to/fit2/params.root", "fit 2 label", "/path/to/fit3/params.root", "fit 3 label", "/path/to/output/file")'.
+> root -l 'plotting/compare3FixedOscParams.C("/path/to/fit1/params.root", "fit 1 label", "/path/to/fit2/params.root", "fit 2 label", "/path/to/fit3/params.root", "fit 3 label", "/path/to/output/file")'.

 <h4>compare2LLHScans</h4>

 This script loops through the objects in the first of two LLH scan output files and prints each histogram to a canvas.
 If a histogram with the same name exists in the second LLH scan output files, these are drawn on the same canvas.
-Each canvas is saved as one page in a PDF file.
+Each canvas is saved as one page in a PDF file, and in a root file.
 You can run it with:

-> root -l 'util/compare2LLHScans.C("/path/to/llhscan1/llhscan.root", "/path/to/llhscan1/llhscan.root", "fit 1 label", "fit 2 label")'
+> root -l 'plotting/compare2LLHScans.C("/path/to/llhscan1/llhscan.root", "/path/to/llhscan1/llhscan.root", "fit 1 label", "fit 2 label")'

 <h4>compare3LLHScans</h4>

 This script is the same as `compare2LLHScans` but for three scans.
 It loops through the objects in the first LLH scan output file and prints each histogram to a canvas.
 If a histogram with the same name exists in the second and/or third LLH scan output files, these are drawn on the same canvas.
-Each canvas is saved as one page in a PDF file.
+Each canvas is saved as one page in a PDF file, and in a root file.
 You can run it with:

-> root -l 'util/compare3LLHScans.C("/path/to/llhscan1/llhscan.root", "/path/to/llhscan1/llhscan.root", "/path/to/llhscan3/llhscan.root", "fit 1 label", "fit 2 label", "fit 3 label")'
+> root -l 'plotting/compare3LLHScans.C("/path/to/llhscan1/llhscan.root", "/path/to/llhscan1/llhscan.root", "/path/to/llhscan3/llhscan.root", "fit 1 label", "fit 2 label", "fit 3 label")'

 <h4>plot1DPDFs</h4>

-This script loops through all the unscaled PDF files in a directory, and plots each on a different page of a PDF file.
+This script loops through all the unscaled PDF files in a directory, and plots each on a different page of a PDF file, and in a root file.
 You can run it with:

-> root -l 'util/plot1DPDFs("/path/to/dir/")'
+> root -l 'plotting/plot1DPDFs("/path/to/dir/")'

 <h4>compare1DPDFs</h4>

-This script loops through all the unscaled PDF files in a directory, and plots each on a different page of a PDF file.
+This script loops through all the unscaled PDF files in a directory, and plots each on a different page of a PDF file, and in a root file.
 The user inputs the two directory paths, and labels for the legend.
 You can run it with:

-> root -l 'util/compare1DPDFs("/path/to/dir1/", "/path/to/dir2/", "label1", "label2")'
+> root -l 'plotting/compare1DPDFs("/path/to/dir1/", "/path/to/dir2/", "label1", "label2")'

+<h4>plot2DPDFs</h4>

+This script loops through all the 2D unscaled PDF files in a directory, and plots each (with colz) on a different page of a PDF file, and in a root file.
+You can run it with:

+> root -l 'plotting/plot2DPDFs("/path/to/dir/")'

+<h4>projectPDFs</h4>

+This script loops through all the 2D unscaled PDF files in a directory, and plots the projection of each on the y-axis (likely to be the #alpha-n classifier axis) on a different page of a PDF file, and in a root file.
+You can run it with:

+> root -l 'plotting/projectPDFs("/path/to/dir/")'

 <h3>MCMC</h3>